AKROGIS/USGS-Topo-Processing/Tools/Readme.md

 * `create_gdal_batchfile.py`

-  looks for GeoPDF files without a newer GeoTIFF file and creates a batch file of GDAL commands to create the missing GeoTIFF files.
+  Looks in the `Current_GeoPDF` folder for any files without a newer matching file in `Current_GeoTIFF` file and creates any missing destination sub folders as well as a batch file of GDAL commands to create the missing GeoTIFF files.

-  **TO DO:** Needs cleanup.
+  The correct GeoTIFF name and path is determined by finding the `PDS Path` in the `Indexes/all_metadata_topo.csv` file and replacing the X drive prefix with the working folder.

 * `csv23.py`